on Jul 13, 2023

-This homemade Apple Cobbler is going to become one of your favorite fall desserts.
-Just a few ingredients to make this warm and comforting dessert.
+This Homemade Apple Cobbler is going to become one of your favorite fall desserts.
+Fresh apples, cinnamon and a cake like topping make this warm and comforting old-fashioned dessert.

 Fall is just around the corner which means it is time for some serious apple dessert recipes.
 Pinterest and Facebook will be filled with all sorts of amazing comforting apple recipes.
-One of my favorite fall desserts is my Easy Apple Crisp.
-My hubby and kiddos request it frequently during the fall.
+Our favorite fall desserts are this easy from scratch cobbler, Easy Apple Crisp and also Apple Fritters.

-When fall arrives and apple desserts are baking in the oven, the entire house becomes cozy from the scent of the cinnamon and apples baking.
-I purchased bunches and bunches of apples this past week when doing our grocery shopping.
-I enjoyed a few with some of my Homemade Caramel and decided I would make a couple of other apple desserts this week.
+When fall arrives and fresh apple desserts are baking in the oven, the entire house becomes cozy from the scent of the cinnamon and apples baking.
+Even when we are not baking we slice apples and dip them with Homemade Caramel, easy apple desserts are definitely my families favorites.

-After doing a bit of googling, I came across Paula Deen’s Cobbler recipe.
+Years ago when I could not locate my grandmas apple cobbler recipe, I looked to internet for a recipe.
+I came across Paula Deen’s Cobbler recipe.
 The reviews were all so good.
-Since her recipe was for peach cobbler, I knew if it was good with peaches, it definitely had to be good with apples.
+Since her recipe was for peach cobbler, I knew if it was good with peaches, it definitely had to be good with fresh apples.
 Cinnamon and apples are such a good combination.
-I knew they had to be good with her cobbler mixture.

 Wow… I was so right.
-The apple filling that I used for my Apple Cobbler was so super simple and paired so well with Paula’s dough mixture.
-After I grabbed some pictures for the blog, the entire casserole dish was wiped clean.
-My daughter and her friend ate the majority while leaving just a few small servings for the rest of us.
+The apple filling that I used for my apple cobbler was so super simple and paired so well with Paula’s dough mixture.
 I topped mine with some vanilla ice cream because…. ice cream is always perfect with warm apple desserts.

 - Brown Sugar